xarray-contrib/xarray-simlab/doc/index.rst

 Citation
 --------

-If you use xarray-simlab and would like to cite it in a scientific publication, we would certainly appreciate it (see :doc:`citation` section).
+If you use xarray-simlab and would like to cite it in a scientific publication, we would certainly appreciate it (see Section :doc:`citation`).